Year of the Head Fake

 provided for trade between members were

-in order to avoid double
+divided by two in order to avoid double

 counting.
 This is rather conservative in that